New iPhone helps pull round Taiwan's falling export orders

 "There is a chance for orders to return to growth by the end of this year," said Aidan Wang, an analyst with Yuanta Consulting, in Taipei.

-Many Taiwanese tech companies supply components that make up Apple gadgets, including contract electronics maker Hon Hai Precision Industry Co, casing maker Catcher Technology Co and camera lense maker Largan Precision Co.
+Many Taiwanese tech companies supply components that make up Apple gadgets, including contract electronics maker Hon Hai Precision Industry Co (2317.TW), casing maker Catcher Technology Co (2474.TW) and camera lens maker Largan Precision Co (3008.TW).
 But a lot of them farm out the production to factories they run in China.

 Among key categories, orders for electronics goods fell 5.6 percent, better than the 8.1 percent drop of August.
 Orders of information and communication goods rose 5.4 percent, also better than August's 4.7 percent growth.